PejmanNik/puppeteer-report/README.md

 }
 ```

-## Custimoze HTML File
+## Customize HTML File

 With Puppeteer Report you can customize the output pdf with custom HTML elements.

 ### Header

-Add `id="header"` to the root header element in the HTML file.
+Add the `id="header"` to the root header element in the HTML file.

 ```html
 <div id="header">